elaguila626/elaguila626/README.md

 ### About Me 👋

-Hi there, my name is Edwin Aguilar and I'm currently on a journey exploring the language of Python!
+Hi there, my name is Edwin Aguilar and I'm currently on a journey to become a web developer!

 I'm looking for open-source projects to contribute to and connect with people to collaborate with.
 I'm always looking for input, advice or suggestions!
 Please, reach me here: <a href="edwinlibniaguilar@gmail.com">email</a>

 ### Technologies I'm learning 📚
 #### Software:
  ![image](https://user-images.githubusercontent.com/100698925/218178972-4e5158b8-0b61-439a-8399-9a648f73047e.png)

 <!--
 **elaguila626/elaguila626** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.